StephanieAn/flexbox-minefield/README.md

 -----------
 Using flex was easier than what I thougth.
 The issue in CSS was for the unclicked box.

-I've chosen to use button tag and opacity to have one element at the same time.
+I've chosen to use button tag and opacity to have one element at the time.

 ### No need to be responsive